In some of McLuhan’s earliest work he gestured in the direction of ‘Count’ Alfred Korzybski (1879-1950):

 It would not be until 1960 that McLuhan thought he had found a solution to this aporia at last.7 Whether he did or not remains an open question — but one that is ignored even in McLuhan research, let alone outside of it.
 Suffice it to note here only that his itinerary at the least opened this question along with many others and suggested interesting ways in which they might be interrogated.

 - W.T.
 Gordon cites this passage in his biography of McLuhan, Escape into Understanding, 380, n8.
 Apparently these are the closing lines of a version of ‘Medieval Grammar as the Basis of Bacon’s Novum Organum’ which remains unpublished.
-The version which has been published (Explorations in Media Ecology, 6:3, 2007, 167-174) is dated by hand to February 22, 1943. ↩
+The version which has been published (Explorations in Media Ecology, 6:3, 2007, 167-174) is dated by hand to February 22, 1943 — but it is unknown what changes were made to this version after this date. ↩

 - Sewanee Review, 52(2), 1944, 266–76. ↩